 "American Pop" is the animated story of a very talented and troubled family starting with 19th century Russia and moving through several generations of musicians.
-The film covers American music from the pre-jazz age through soul, '50s rock, drug-laden psychadelia, and punk, finally ending with the onset of new wave in the early 1980s.
+The film covers American popular music from the pre-jazz age through rhythm and blues, 1950s rock 'n' roll, drug-laden psychedelia, and punk rock, finally ending with the onset of New Wave in the early 1980s.
 Written by

 See more »

 Did You Know?

 Except for a few bits of live-action stock footage and the still drawings in the opening credits, the movie is entirely rotoscoped.
 See more

 When Pete is playing "Night Moves" in the recording studio, his fingers are moving up on the piano although the notes in the song can clearly be heard going high to low.
 See more

 Don't you think it's time for a wedding?

 How can I ask her?
 I don't have a cent.